jspsych/jsPsych/docs/plugins/list-of-plugins.md

 [jspsych&#8209;html&#8209;slider&#8209;response](/plugins/jspsych-html-slider-response) | Display an HTML-formatted stimulus and allow the subject to respond by moving a slider to indicate a value.
 [jspsych&#8209;iat&#8209;html](/plugins/jspsych-iat-html) | The implicit association task, using HTML-formatted stimuli.
 [jspsych&#8209;iat&#8209;image](/plugins/jspsych-iat-image) | The implicit association task, using images as stimuli.
+[jspsych&#8209;informed&#8209;consent](/plugins/jspsych-informed-consent) | Display an information letter (separate HTML file) to participants and request active informed consent.
+Participants have the option to download the information letter.
+The experiment only continues if active consent is provided.
 [jspsych&#8209;image&#8209;button&#8209;response](/plugins/jspsych-image-button-response) | Display an image and allow the subject to respond by choosing a button to click.
 The button can be customized extensively, e.g., using images in place of standard buttons.
 [jspsych&#8209;image&#8209;keyboard&#8209;response](/plugins/jspsych-image-keyboard-response) | Display an image and allow the subject to respond by pressing a key.
 [jspsych&#8209;image&#8209;slider&#8209;response](/plugins/jspsych-image-slider-response) | Display an image and allow the subject to respond by moving a slider to indicate a value.